Final report for ONE20-375

 By diverting human urine from the wastewater stream and transforming it into fertilizer, we are beginning to solve two major problems: pollution of sensitive waterways with nutrients from wastewater, and dependence of agriculture on unsustainable sources of fertilizer.
 The proposed project builds on previous work, improving methods for meeting plant nutrition needs using sustainable fertilizer made from urine.

-Most nitrogen fertilizer is derived from the Haber-Bosh process, which accounts for 1.2% of global energy use and associated greenhouse gas emissions (Dawson & Hilton 2011), while high-N amendments used by organic farmers are expensive and supplies are uncertain.
-Phosphate is a finite resource, subject to politically induced price swings, and the Global Phosphorous Research Initiative is predicting a shortage of high-quality rock phosphate within 40 years.
+Most nitrogen fertilizer is derived from the Haber-Bosch process, which accounts for 1.2% of global energy use and associated greenhouse gas emissions (Dawson & Hilton 2011), while high-N amendments used by organic farmers are expensive and supplies are uncertain.
+Phosphate is a finite resource, subject to politically induced price swings, and the Global Phosphorus Research Initiative is predicting a shortage of high-quality rock phosphate within 40 years.

 Surface waters throughout the Northeast are heavily impacted by nitrogen and phosphorus pollution caused by human activity.
 Agriculture is a major contributor, but wastewater from homes and businesses can be the principal source of nutrient pollution in more populated watersheds, primarily due to the urine it contains.
-70% of the nitrogen and 50% of the phosphorous in wastewater is from urine, with feces contributing a relatively small share.
+Seventy percent of the nitrogen and 50% of the phosphorus in wastewater is from urine, with feces contributing a relatively small share.
 Many wastewater plants and most septic systems are unable to control this nutrient pollution and are poorly suited to nutrient reclamation.

 Although still uncommon, urine diversion is gaining traction.
 Laufen, a high-end porcelain company, is manufacturing a new urine-diverting toilet, and the National Fish and Wildlife Federation is funding urine-diverting toilet installations to protect Long Island Sound.